MU-Smart/ClassyGlass/README.md

 print("Mapped experiment:", experiment)
 ```

-### Scripts for data visualization, feature extraction and basic classifications
+### Scripts for data visualization, feature extraction and classifications

 - Visualizations and feature extraction
   - [scripts/Dataset_1A_VIsualizer_and_Feature_Extractor.ipynb](scripts/Dataset_1A_VIsualizer_and_Feature_Extractor.ipynb)